marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Linux-101.md

 ![](../images/Linux-101-Challenge-20.jpg)

-Since we need to display information surrounding networking, we need to use the `netstat` command.
+Since I need to display information surrounding networking, I need to use the `netstat` command.
 The netstat command in Linux is used to basically just display information about networking and network-related activities on the system.
 However, since we only want to display only active TCP listening ports, we will have to use the chained flag `-ntl`.
 The `-n` flag displays ip addresses and port numbers in a numeric form instead of resolving them to hostnames, which helps with speed and clarity.
 Also because I think it looks nicer.
 The `-t` flag filters the output of `netstat` to display only TCP connections.
 Finally, the `-l` flag filters the output of `netstat` to display only listening ports.
 When we combine the flags together we get `-ntl`.
 So I typed:

 ```txt
 netstat -ntl